Cons Lists and Folds in PHP

 }

-As you can see we have also included a couple of other useful methods that will be used to traverse the list.
-Providing a defined closure which will be invoked on each element returning either a predicate or new value.
+As you can see, we have also included a couple of other useful methods that will be used to traverse the list.
+A defined closure is provided which will be invoked on each element, returning either a predicate or a new value.

 Nil

-The first such type of cell that is used to represent this structure is the empty list.
-Commonly called Nil, it is treated as a sentinel node, distinguishing the end of the list and used as a recursive base-case.
+The first type of cell used to represent this structure is the empty list.
+Commonly called Nil, it is treated as a sentinel node, distinguishing the end of the list and used as a recursive base case.

 class Nil implements ConsCell